AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-tasks-add-more-tasks-whoops.md

 ---
-title: "Tasks: Whoops error when adding personal tasks"
+title: 'Tasks: Whoops error when adding personal tasks'
-description: "When a user on the task list for their personal tasks attempts to create a new task by clicking the "Add More Tasks" button, they cannot create the task, and they see an error message.
-A workaround is available."
+description: 'When a user on the task list for their personal tasks attempts to create a new task by clicking the "Add More Tasks" button, they cannot create the task, and they see an error message.
+A workaround is available.'
 hidefromtoc: yes
 feature: Tasks
 ---